TACC-Cloud/agave-docs/docs/agave/introduction/tutorials.rst

 **Running a job**
 ______________________

-Now you are ready to run a Tapis Job
+Now you are ready to run a Tapis Job.
-The Tapis(Aloe) Jobs service is a basic execution service that allows you to run applications registered with the Tapis Apps service across multiple, distributed, heterogeneous systems through a common REST interface.
+The Tapis Jobs is the service that allows you to run applications registered with the Tapis Apps service across multiple, distributed, heterogeneous systems through a common REST interface.

 For this tutorial we have registered an Image Classifier App using Tapis Apps Service.
-Tapis.app.imageclassify-1.0u3 is a public app that uses public storage and execution systems Follow the steps below to submit the Tapis Job and view the output.
+Tapis.app.imageclassify-1.0u3 is a public app that uses public storage and execution systems.
+Follow the steps below to submit the Tapis Job and view the output.

-**Step 1:** Crafting the job definition
+**Step 1:** Crafting the job definition:

 Create the following file jobs.json

-To submit the job we are going to use the following

 .. container:: foldable